MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

 ## Create Microsoft Entra app manifest

 Download the Microsoft Entra app manifest [template](https://github.com/OfficeDev/teams-toolkit/blob/dev/packages/fx-core/templates/plugins/resource/aad/manifest/bot/aad.manifest.template.json) to `./aad.manifest.json` file.
 This allows you to customize different aspects of your app registration and update the manifest as required.
-For more inforamtion, see [manifest](/entra/identity-platform/reference-app-manifest).
+For more information, see [manifest](/entra/identity-platform/reference-app-manifest).

 ## Update Teams app manifest